 Kennewick General Hospital: Community Built, Community Owned —Barbara J. Kubik, 1993, A detailed account of the efforts to build Kennewick General Hospital.

 In 2013, we changed our name to Trios Health and began ushering in a new era as we opened a brand new campus in south Kennewick and began expanding our care locations to make our services more readily available.

-Today, we continue to add to an already large and diverse team of physicians and serve our area's fast-growing population at Trios Southridge Hospital and Trios Women's and Children's Center in downtown Kennewick, as well as several specialty care clinics.
+Today, we continue to add to an already large and diverse team of physicians and serve our area's fast-growing population at Trios Southridge Hospital, as well as several specialty care clinics.